Mlbb-database/Mlbb-database.github.io/docs/privacy-policy.md

 - Device type and model
 - Operating system and version
 - App version
+- Advertising ID (to serve personalized and non-personalized ads)
 - Usage data and interactions with the App features
 - Error and crash reports